alboro/distributter/README.md

 4. Register new services in `Synchronizer`

 ## TODO
+* Group retrieved posts from Telegram (see `src/Sc/Channels/Tg/TelegramRetriever.php:16`), use also tags or time as group criteria
 * add special tags which define if to remove links or transform them into just text (tg supports html, vk - no)
 * Add auto-tests and CI/CD pipeline
 * VK: Increase post character limits